actions-marketplace-validations/begoon_diskspace-action/README.md

 [integration-pipeline]: https://github.com/begoon/diskspace-action/actions/workflows/integration_test.yaml

 This GitHub action checks available disk space on a remote host.
-It can be convinient when you deploy to a remote host from the GitHub action, and you want to make sure that there is enough disk space there.
+It can be convenient when you deploy to a remote host from the GitHub action, and you want to make sure that there is enough disk space there.

 With this action, you can specify the host and the threshold.
 The action